Trappers Is We By The Works Of Hands,

 She sees a crown of gold.
 Karras has made himself a Maker – he is in every eye.

 Is this the man who has murdered, then, her Trickster; her Leafy Lord?
-It is a dozen villains His lost child blames; and yet at once, it is none of them, at all.
+It is a dozen villains His lost flower blames; and yet at once, it is none of them, at all.

 A MISGUIDED SOUL.